 Fan worms are native to the North Sea, Mediterranean, and northeastern Atlantic Ocean.

-As we’ve already said, they are found in shallow water and may be buried in sand or mud or attached to rocks, coral, jetties, pontoons, or other solid surfaces.
+They have spread to all parts of the world and are abundantly found in marine environments, including shallow coral reefs, estuaries, and seagrass beds.
+They may be buried in sand or mud or attached to rocks, coral, jetties, pontoons, or other solid surfaces.

 Note that fan worms are adapted to live in a range of conditions.
 They can survive in areas with low oxygen levels and high pollution levels.
 However, they are sensitive to changes in temperature and salinity, and they may be affected by fluctuations in these variables.